vikram2580/nft-mint-dapp/Steps.md

     2. Provide a Name and Description for your app.

-    3. For Chain, select Ethereum and for Network select Goerli.
+    3. For Chain, select Ethereum and for Network select sepolia.

     4. Click the Create App button.